openstack/openstack-manuals/doc/arch-design-draft/source/arch-guide-draft-mitaka/customer-requirements-business-considerations.rst

 scalable cloud infrastructure built for a private or government organization that has specific requirements.

-High performance systems have SLA requirements for a minimum quality of service with regard to guaranteed uptime, latency, and bandwidth.
+High performance systems have SLA requirements for a minimum :term:`quality of service (QoS)` with regard to guaranteed uptime, latency, and bandwidth.
 The level of the SLA can have a significant impact on the network architecture and requirements for redundancy in the systems.

 Hybrid cloud designs must accommodate differences in SLAs between providers,